Krisztián Németh: Olympiacos Volos

 On 28 January, he joined Olympiacos Volos on a 6-month loan.
 Németh scored his only goal for Olympiacos Volos against Panserraikos in a 3–0 home win.
 Finally, his team won the match by 3–0.
-At the end of the championship Németh returned to Olympiakos Piraeus and in the summer of 2011 he ended his contract with the Greek club.
+At the end of the championship Németh returned to Olympiacos Piraeus and in the summer of 2011 he ended his contract with the Greek club.

 MTK Budapest

 On 4 November 2011 Németh signed a half-year contract with MTK Budapest FC.
 He previously played for the Hungarian club.
 Németh did not want to join any other Hungarian club except for MTK.
 Therefore, he returned to his first club in order to help them back to the first division of the Hungarian League.
 Németh scored the only goal during his return to MTK against Soproni VSE in the 58th minute.

 RKC Waalwijk

 On 26 January Nemeth signed a six-month contract at RKC Waalwijk.
 Németh scored his first goal in the Eredivisie against Vitesse Arnhem in the 37th minute and the match ended with 1–0 victory.
 On 17 March Waalwijk beat De Graafschap by 1–0 thanks to Németh's goal in the 78th minute.
 At the end of the season Németh had to return to Olympiacos, although he preferred to play in the Netherlands.
 Németh scored four goals in seventeen matches in the Eredivisie 2011-12 season.
 After his return to the Greek club Németh terminated his contract with Olympiacos and declared to continue his career at one of the Eredivisie clubs.
 RKC Waalwijk appointed former Hungary national football team manager Erwin Koeman, who tried to convince Németh to sign the contract with Waalwijk.
 Finally, Németh followed his former Waalwijk manager, Ruud Brood to Roda JC in summer of 2012.